By David Joseph and Lance E. Rothenberg

 Luckily, due to the nature of the COVID-19 crisis, states will hopefully be lenient as far as penalties go.
 But the amount of sales tax collected and improperly used as working capital will be owed and there very likely will be a lien imposed against the owner/operator until the debt is satisfied.

 In short, if a business declares bankruptcy in an effort to reorganize and restructure debt, past sales tax liabilities will still be owed.
 And having a lien placed against the owner/operator will vastly restrict their ability to do business.
 If you can do it, be sure to pay your sales tax on time to save yourself a mountain of headaches in the near future.
+If you have fallen behind on sales tax, learn what you can do to get back on track and out of debt to the State.

 Disclaimer: The information contained in this article does not constitute tax advice and is for informational purposes only.